 If you are one of the many that have a brand new drone, welcome to the wide world of flight.
-Hope you are ready for the excitement of flying and the magic that is aerial photography.
+Hope you are ready for the excitement of flying, and the magic that is aerial photography.

-Before you take to the sky with your new quadcopter, or other multi-rotor flier, there are a few things you might want to know — actually, if you are in the United States, there are things that you need to know.
-Our interview with Brendan Shulman of DJI was enlightening, please have a look through, then join us below for the remaining things to consider.
-We’ll make it quick, after all, we all just want to get out there to fly.
+Before you take to the sky with your new quadcopter, or other multi-rotor flier, there are a few things you might want to know — actually, if you are in Canada, the United States, or many other countries with drone laws, there are things that you need to know.
+You will, likely, need to register your drone with the FAA before you fly.
+More info below, but please don’t head outside until you’ve made things legal.

 I will outline the main points below, but you can find everything you need at the FAA website for sUAS (small Unmanned Aircraft System.)

 First up, for all the drones over 0.55 lbs, you will need to register with the FAA.
 This includes a $5 application fee and you must be at least 13 years of age to apply.
 Once your application is complete, you will immediately receive your registration number, which you will need to affix to your drone.

 The process is much faster and easier than you might imagine, but you will need to complete it first to fly legally.

 In addition to the below guidelines, the FAA provides an app, called B4UFly, that will show you on a map where you can and cannot legally fly.
 They’ve been fairly lenient about rule breakers in safe situations, but if you fly over crowds or around airports, be prepared to pay some serious fines, or land in jail if you hurt anyone.

 If your drone met the requirements that it needed to be registered, you’ll have to affix your drone registration number to your aircraft.
 You can print a label, affix a sticker, or just use a marker, but your registration number must be visible on the outside of your craft, just like the tail number of any manned aircraft.

 Basic drone flight guidelines in the United States

 - Fly at or below 400 feet above the ground